aornt/blabel2/README.md

 In the buffer window it is also possible to clear the buffer and to print the buffer.
 The buffer is not stored on harddisk and is empty when starting the label app.

+There is a limitation on the length the pixelbuffer and therefore the maximum tapelength is about 6100 mm.

 # PRESETS